sgutma59/OpenAlexBibliographyBot/tutorial.md

 ## Step 3: Cleaning the Data with Pandas (`to_dataframe`)

-The data we get from the API is in JSON format, which we want to turn into a simple spreadsheet.
-This is where we use the `pandas` library.
+The data we get from the API is in JSON format, which we want to turn into a formatted spreadsheet via the `pandas` library.

-This function will loop through each paper we fetched and pull out the specific pieces of information we care about: title, authors, publication year, etc. It then organizes this clean data into a pandas DataFrame.
+This function will loop through each paper we fetched and pull out the specific pieces of information and metadata we care about in our bibliography: title, authors, publication year, abstract, venue, type, citations, etc. It then organizes this clean data into a pandas DataFrame.

 ```python
 def to_dataframe(works: List[Dict]) -> pd.DataFrame: